avner-csumb/redis_slidev/slides.md

 - **Write-behind / event sourcing**
   - App writes to Redis **Stream**; separate worker persists to Postgres asynchronously.
 - **Real-time counters**
-  - `INCR` in Redis, nightly ETL to Postgres for durable analytics.
+  - `INCR` in Redis, nightly extract/transform/load (ETL) to Postgres for durable analytics.
 - **Pub/Sub fan-out** for web-socket notifications while Postgres stays source of truth.
   - Publisher sends one message to a channel
   - Redis instantly "fans out" (copies) that message to every active subscriber on that channel.